Home Donate New Search Gallery How-To Books Links Workshops About Contact

 You may want to consider this to use both as a macro lens and medium tele zoom, saving room in your bag.

-I use this now for all my product shots.
+I used this now for all my product shots around 2008.
 It is handier than the 105mm Micro AF because I can zoom to frame, instead of having to move back and forth and then refocus to frame.

 Specifications top